 American Institutes for Research (AIR) and its partner Outline India were contracted by the C&A foundation to design and conduct a social impact assessment on the characteristics of 1) organic cotton farmers, 2) cotton farmers licensed by Better Cotton Initiative (BCI), and 3) conventional cotton farmers in Madhya Pradesh, India.
+Thinkstep India was contracted by the C&A Foundation to design and conduct an environmental impact assessment of 1) organic cotton farming, 2) cotton farming licensed by BCI, and 3) conventional cotton farming.
 AIR and Outline India designed and implemented a mixed-methods study with a substantially larger sample (in comparison with the previous literature) of 3,628 households to draw comparisons in outcomes between 1) organic cotton farmers and conventional cotton farmers and 2) cotton farmers licensed by BCI and conventional cotton farmers.
+Thinkstep India used a screening Life Cycle Assessment in line with the principles of the ISO 14040/44 to model the environmental impacts of organic cotton farming, cotton farming licensed by BCI, and conventional cotton farming.
+To achieve this goal, Thinkstep India used a modelling approach in the GaBi Software based on primary data of 100 organic cotton farmers, 100 cotton farmers licensed by BCI, and 100 conventional cotton farmers.

-Voluntary and legal certification programs are designed to help consumers identify products whose materials or ingredients have been grown in accordance with specific standards.3 The worldwide demand for products that meet these various standards has grown: between 2000 and 2015, the market for organic food increased from US\$16.5 billion to US\$75.7 billion (Lernoud & Willer, 2017).
+Voluntary and legal certification programs are designed to help consumers identify products whose materials or ingredients have been grown in accordance with specific standards.4 The worldwide demand for products that meet these various standards has grown: between 2000 and 2015, the market for organic food increased from US\$16.5 billion to US\$75.7 billion (Lernoud & Willer, 2017).
 The growth in demand for organic products extends beyond food to fibres as well; production of organic cotton increased from around 25,000 metric tons in 2005 to 107,980 metric tons in 2016 while production of Better Cotton, a standard introduced in 2005, reached 2.6 million metric tons in 2015 and accounted for 11.9% of global cotton production (Textile Exchange, 2017; BCI, 2015).
 Voluntary organic standards vary by country but consistently emphasize the use of local seed varieties, the employment of crop rotation practices, restrictions on chemical fertilizers or pesticides, and a buffer area designed to prevent contamination from non-organic fields (Thylmann et al., 2014).
 The organic standards in India follow this same basic structure (APEDA, 2014).
 Other certification programs, such as BCI, are less restrictive on crop inputs - allowing genetically modified seeds and certain agrochemicals (that meet its standards) and describing itself as "technology neutral" - but are more restrictive on social and labour standards, including a prohibition on child labour and individual or group discrimination (BCI, 2013).